Who We Are

 S.A.
 Lifeline values humility, honesty, and accountability in the way we work and interact with one another.

-We value the strength, hope, and experience of the entire community, from newcomers to long-time members, and know that there is much that we do not understand.
+We value the strength, hope, and experience of the entire community—from newcomers to long-time members, and acknowledge that there is much we do not understand.

-We value the contributions of others who are making a difference in the world to bring attention to the problem of sexual addiction and betrayal trauma and work to create relationships with them and collaborate our efforts as far as we can.
+We value the contributions of others who are making a difference by drawing attention to the problem of sexual addiction and betrayal trauma, and we strive to create relationships with them and collaborate our efforts.

-We value sound educational materials and seek to produce these materials as well as refer our clients to them to benefit their individual recoveries.
+We value sound educational materials and strive to produce these materials, and encourage our members to use them to benefit their individual recoveries.

-We value the role of qualified therapy in the recovery process and work to educate both our members and therapists on the symbiotic nature of 12 Step work and therapy.
+We value the role of qualified therapy in the recovery process, and strive to educate both our members and therapists on the symbiotic nature of 12-Step work and therapy.

-We believe in the importance of the entire family system in regards to healing from the effects of sexual addiction and betrayal trauma and seek to offer support and guidance that will benefit the entire family unit.
+We believe in the importance of the entire family system, and strive to offer support to all family members that are seeking to heal from the effects of sexual addiction and betrayal trauma.

-We value connection and work to create a sense of community through offering affordable annual events, facilitating quality 12 step recovery groups, and providing supplemental resources to increase networks of support and a feeling of belonging.
+We value connection, and strive to foster a sense of community by offering affordable annual events, facilitating quality 12-Step recovery groups, and providing supplemental resources to increase networks of support and a growing sense of belonging.

 Mission Statement: